mxrpheus6/CurrencyConverter/README.md

 ## Features

-- Get currency conversion with updated rates.
+- Get currency conversionHistory with updated rates.
-- Store conversion data in a database.
+- Store conversionHistory data in a database.

 ## Technologies Used